 Every year, many older Americans are injured in and around their homes.
 Approximately 1.4 million people aged 65 and older are treated in hospital emergency rooms each year for injuries associated with consumer products, according to the U.S. Consumer Product Safety Commission (CPSC).
 Within this age cluster, the rate of injury is the highest for those who are 75 years of age and older.
 Falls in and around the home are a top cause of injuries to older adults.
 Older adults also are at greater risk than others of dying in a house fire.
 The Centers for Disease Control and Prevention (CDC) concluded that over 33,000 people died from falls in 2015 and most of them were over the age of 65.
 In fact, one in three older adults falls every year.
 That is why falls are the leading cause of injury-related death for adults over the age of 65.
 The danger of accidental death at home is terrifying, but the reality is, things are much different after a fall even when the person survives.

 In many cases, the first fall can completely disrupt a senior’s quality of life.
 It can be the beginning of a downward spiral where your loved one eventually loses the independence he or she has always known.
 That’s why fall prevention is so important.
 Most of these injuries result from hazards that are easy to overlook, but also easy to remedy.
-By identifying these hazards and taking simple steps to correct them, you can prevent injuries to yourself, visitors of your home, or your loved ones.
+By identifying these hazards, taking simple steps to correct them, and senior proofing your home you can prevent injuries to yourself, visitors of your home, or your loved ones.

 Begin taking preventative measures with the fundamentals.
-These are the first crucial steps you should take to senior proof your or your loved one’s home:
+These are the first crucial steps you should take for senior proofing your home or your loved one’s home:

 Floor Traction is Key